MED2002 - The Market

 The market for erectile dysfunction

 Erectile dysfunction ("ED") is the inability to achieve or maintain an erection sufficient for satisfactory sexual intercourse.

-The ED market is a well-established market with sales of oral PDE5 treatments worth over $4.3bn in 20151.
-With Viagra® losing patent protection in many countries, Cialis® is now the market leader with sales of $2.3bn worldwide.
+The ED market is a well-established market with sales of ED treatments worth over $4.8 billion in 20151.
+With Viagra® losing patent protection in many countries, Cialis® is now the market leader.

 The Massachusetts Male Ageing Study ("MMAS") estimated that as many as 52% of men aged 40 or over have some degree of erectile dysfunction.
 The number of men with erectile dysfunction is rising due to the ageing of the global population and the increased incidence of diabetes.